umigv/nav-onboarding-2024/README.md

 "Im running ros2 launch pizza_bot_infrastructure pizza_bot_infrastructure_launch.py and I get an error like "ros2 launch pizza_bot_infrastructure pizza_bot_infrastructure_launch.py"

 A:
+- If you haven't written any code, then just git pull and you should be good!
+- If you do have code written and don't want to lose it just do:
 - In vs code go to : nav-onboarding-2024/pizza_bot_infrastructure/config/
 - rigtht click on the "orders.json" and click "copy path" (not copy relative path)
 - then open the file order_publisher_params.yaml